 In 2010, the SimpleDALRegExt standard is still under development.
-(Note that SimpleDALRegExt was previously referred as "RegSimpleDAL", but it was decided to change its name to better reflect what it is).
+(Note that SimpleDALRegExt was previously referred as "RegSimpleDAL", but it was decided to change it to a more descriptive term).

 4.8 VOSI - VO Support Interface

 Much of the VO is made up of web services which are registered into the VO Registry and get a unique Resource Identifier.
 VOSI (standing for VO Support Interface) is the standard that defines the basic functions that all VO services should provide in order to support management of the VO.